viriciti/dispatch-assignment/README.md

 ### The assignment

 Imagine you are developing a smart charging solution for a company's fleet of electric public transport buses.
 The operator of the fleet lets us know that the route they are going to drive takes 30 minutes (_routeTime_).
-He or she also tells us that the total amount of time buses are driving that route per day is 10 hours (_totalTime_).
+He or she also tells us that the total amount of time buses are driving that route per day is 10 hours (_totalTime_), so for example buses are scheduled from 10am untill 8pm.
 Now, the operator wants to achieve a minimum of 4 buses per hour, that is, have a bus depart each 15 minutes.

 Now, if only buses had a large battery... then this would be an easy problem to solve.
 Unfortunately we still need to take into account the energy consumed while driving.
 This means that when a bus' state of charge (SOC) is below a certain value, there isn't enough capacity to drive the full route.
 Because of this, an operator needs to deploy extra buses while others are charging.